wp-plugins/wp-pace/readme.txt

 Example: `[pace color="#29d9dd" theme="minimal"]` or just `[pace]` will work fine. (the default color is #29d9dd and the default theme is minimal)

-There are eight themes to choose from
+There are ten themes to choose from

 * Minimal
 * Flash